MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/qr-code-tracking-overview.md

 The detection distance for size increases linearly, but also depends on QR version or module size.
 The higher the version, the smaller the modules, which can only be detected from a closer position.
 You can also try micro-QR codes if you want the distance of detection to be longer.
 QR detection works with a range of angles += 45 deg to ensure we have proper resolution to detect the code.

-We support the following QR code versions:

-* QR versions 1 - 10 are supported.
-We cannot guarantee nor support higher version QR codes, but it is possible to detect versions 10 through 20.
-Versions above 20 are definitely not supported.
-* Micro QR codes M1-M4 are supported.
-* We do not support logos.
-* We do not support tweaked modules, for example: circular modules, reflections, inverted (black/white).
-* All encodings are supported.
-* Structure append is not supported.

 Other detection considerations:

 * QR codes on curved surfaces are not supported.